-Two storey side extensions
+5 Specific Guidelines for Householder Developments

+5.1 This section provides specific guidelines regarding different types of house extension and other householder developments.

+Two Storey Side Extensions

-- 5.1 Two storey side extensions (and provision of first floors over existing single storey side extensions) should be designed to avoid having an overbearing effect or causing loss of light or privacy for neighbours.
+- 5.2 Two storey side extensions (and provision of first floors over existing single storey side extensions) should be designed to avoid having an overbearing effect or causing loss of light or privacy for neighbours.
 Two storey extensions to the side of semi-detached properties should respect the balance and symmetry of such properties.
 They should avoid creating a terracing effect, either by themselves or in conjunction with similar extensions which may exist or may be proposed for adjacent properties in the future.
-A terracing effect is considered to be undesirable in areas of primarily detached or semi-detached houses as this leads, in the long term, to a significant reduction in openness, and alteration in the architectural style of these areas. - 5.2 In order to meet the requirements, the following guidelines will be applied in Pendle:

-Two storey side extensions should normally be set in from the side boundary, by at least 1.0 metre.
-Two storey side extensions must be set back from the front wall of the house by a minimum of 1.0 metre with a corresponding lowering of the roof line.
-Two storey side extensions should, in general, be less than the frontage width of the existing property.

-The above requirement may be relaxed if, because of a staggered or irregular arrangement of the dwellings in the street, the construction of the extension would not create an actual or potential terracing effect.
-A relaxation may also be made if the existing character of the area is primarily terraced.

-The pitch of the roof of the proposed extension should match that of the existing house i.e. where the original dwelling has a hipped roof, the roof of the proposed extension should normally also be hipped and where the original dwelling has a straight gable, the extension should (provided the neighbours would not suffer significant loss of light as a result) also have a straight gable.

-Where the existing property is rendered at first floor level, this treatment should be continued onto the adjacent wall of the extension.
+A terracing effect is considered to be undesirable in areas of primarily detached or semi-detached houses as this leads, in the long term, to a significant reduction in openness, and alteration in the architectural style of these areas. - 5.3 In order to meet the requirements, the following guidelines will be applied in Pendle: - Two storey side extensions should normally be set in from the side boundary, by at least 1m.
+Two storey side extensions must be set back from the front wall of the house by a minimum of 1m with a corresponding lowering of the roof line.
+Alternatively, if the ground floor is not set back, the first floor should be set back by 2m with a corresponding lowering of the roof line.
+Two storey side extensions should, in general, be less than the frontage width of the original property. - The above requirement may be relaxed if, because of a staggered or irregular arrangement of the dwellings in the street, the construction of the extension would not create an actual or potential terracing effect.
+A relaxation may also be made if the existing character of the area is primarily terraced. - The pitch of the roof of the proposed extension should match that of the existing house i.e. where the original dwelling has a hipped roof, the roof of the proposed extension should normally also be hipped and where the original dwelling has a straight gable, the extension should (provided the neighbours would not suffer significant loss of light as a result) also have a straight gable. - Where the existing property is rendered at first floor level, this treatment should be continued onto the adjacent wall of the extension.
 Windows which serve main habitable rooms, in side elevations overlooking adjacent property are not acceptable.
 Sufficient car parking spaces should be retained (see separate section on parking and domestic garages).
-Side extensions should be designed to avoid causing direct overlooking or loss of light to main habitable rooms in neighbouring dwellings.

-Two storey side extensions that would result in an unacceptable loss of light to a side facing window on an adjacent property, which acts as the sole window to a main habitable room, would not be acceptable.

-Two storey extensions should not have flat roofs unless they are characteristic of the area.
-Special considerations apply to corner plots (see Para 5.9).
+Side extensions should be designed to avoid causing direct overlooking or loss of light to main habitable rooms in neighbouring dwellings. - Two storey side extensions that would result in an unacceptable loss of light to a side facing window on an adjacent property, which acts as the sole window to a main habitable room, would not be acceptable. - Two storey extensions should not have flat roofs unless they are characteristic of the area.
+Special considerations apply to corner plots (see Para 5.14).

-Figure 5.1 Example of an acceptable two sorey extension.
+Picture 5.1 Example of an acceptable two storey extension.

-Single storey side extensions (including conservatories)
+Single Storey Side Extensions (including conservatories)